Economic Crime and Corporate Transparency Act 2023

 • anyone who files information at Companies House on behalf of a company.

-The Government has published an outline transition plan setting out the intended timetable for implementation of some of the remaining key reforms under the Act, including:
+The Government has now published an outline transition plan setting out the intended timetable for implementation of some of these remaining key reforms, including:

-• By autumn 2025 – Mandatory identity verification requirements will be introduced for initial directors and PSCs of newly incorporated companies.
+• By autumn 2025 – Identity verification will be a compulsory part of incorporations and will be compulsory for the appointment of new directors and PSCs post-incorporation.
 The 12 months transition period for existing directors and PSCs to verify their identity will also begin at the same time.

 • By spring 2026 – New filing restrictions will come into effect requiring a person filing a document at Companies House to either be registered as an ACSP or to have completed identity verification.